-The Canning River Eco Education Centre (CREEC) incorporates various programs for students of adolescent age to learn and ask questions about the local environment.
+The Canning River Eco Education Centre (CREEC) provides hands-on programs for adolescent students to learn and ask questions about the local environment.

 Identifying hazards and associated risks to natural ecosystems